Moduli spaces of semiorthogonal decompositions in families: Preliminaries

-Next we recall the action of the braid group on the set of all (strong) semiorthogonal decompositions of a triangulated category~$\mathcal{T}$.
+Next we recall the action of the braid group on the set of all semiorthogonal decompositions of a triangulated category~$\mathcal{T}$ (where all subcategories are admissible).
 Here we will denote by~$\Br_\ell$ the braid group on~$\ell$ strands.
+This will play a role in \Cref{subsection:group-actions}.
+We recall the notion of mutation from \cite{MR1039961}, see also \cite[\S2.4]{0904.4330}.